Websoft9Archive/ansible-gitlab/docs/solution-upgrade.md

 sudo yum install gitlab-ce
 ```

-## CE升级到EE
+## CE to EE

-To upgrade an existing GitLab Community Edition (CE) server, installed using the Omnibus packages, to GitLab Enterprise Edition (EE), all you have to do is install the EE package on top of CE.
+To upgrade an existing GitLab Community Edition (CE) server to GitLab Enterprise Edition (EE), all you have to do is install the EE package on top of CE.

-1. 获取当前CE的版本号
+1. Get the CE version nubmer
    ```
    # For Debian/Ubuntu
    sudo apt-cache policy gitlab-ce | grep Installed